-Last month, I finally made it to Rocky Mountain National Park for the first time.
-I was a bit hesitant because I had heard that it gets crazy busy, but I’m so glad that didn’t deter me!
-Not only was the hiking absolutely epic, we scored last minute campsite reservations, and found the crowds on the trails to be quite manageable, with a few caveats.
+Rocky Mountain National Park extends 415 square miles and crosses both alpine and subalpine climates, reaching over 12,000ft in elevation.
+Filled with 300 miles of hiking trails, abundant wildlife, and gorgeous mountain views, I was still a bit hesitant about visiting Rocky Mountain National Park in Colorado because I had heard that it gets crazy busy, but I’m so glad that didn’t deter me!
+Not only was the hiking absolutely epic, but we also scored last-minute campsite reservations, and found the crowds on the trails to be quite manageable, with a few caveats.

 Here is everything you need to know for your first visit to Rocky Mountain National Park.

 Important Reminder: As it goes in all of the destinations we share, please practice good trail etiquette and remember to Leave No Trace.
 This means packing out all of your garbage (including toilet paper), being respectful to others on busy trails, and following the established rules.

 Getting to Rocky Mountain National Park

 Rocky Mountain National Park is northwest of Denver in Colorado.
 It can be accessed via two entrances: the town of Estes Park to the east and the town of Grand Lake to the west.
 Denver International Airport is the closest major airport.
 If flying in, you can rent a car at the airport and drive to the Estes Park side, which is where you’ll find a majority of the popular hikes that will get you above the treeline.
 If you have time, at the end of your trip, I highly recommend driving all the way through the Park, exiting at Grand Lake, and driving back to Denver via Winter Park.